Warp Drive

 From a very young age, I remember crafting paper airplanes, and much to my elementary school teachers' dismay, tossing them freely around the classroom.
 My understanding of aerodynamics was virtually nonexistent, but the planes were still more than capable of putting someone's eye out.
 It would be many years before a video game captured the spirit of this prepubescent activity.
 That game was none other than Paper Mario.

 A section on Kita/Fawful/MC that begins with a poetic passage about art and how therapeutic it can be.
 "An artist's canvas is like a window into another world.
-A world free from the sorrow we often find in this one."
+A world free from the sorrow we often find in this one.
+Micheal would paint the world the way in which they wanted to see the world."

 World 10-2: Player Two